-Referral to specialist palliative care services will be appropriate for those with a level of need that exceeds the resources of the generalist palliative care provider.
-Referral criteria for adult palliative care services in New Zealand are available on the [Ministry of Health | Manatū Hauora website](#).
+Referral to specialist palliative care services will be appropriate for those with a level of need that exceeds the resources of the primary/generalist palliative care provider.
+Referral criteria for adult palliative care services in New Zealand are available on the [Health New Zealand | Te Whatu Ora website](#).